Incident management for high-velocity teams

 If this metric changes drastically or isn’t quite hitting the mark, it’s, yet again, time to ask why.

 MTTR can stand for mean time to repair, resolve, respond, or recovery.
 Arguably, the most useful of these metrics is mean time to resolve, which tracks not only the time spent diagnosing and fixing an immediate problem, but also the time spent ensuring the issue doesn’t happen again.
+Recovery is a primary DevOps metric that DevOps Research and Assessment (DORA) notes is key to measure the stability of a DevOps team.

 Again, this metric is best when used diagnostically.
 Are your resolution times as quick and efficient as you want them to be?
 If not, it’s time to ask deeper questions about how and why said resolution time is missing the mark.